Do You Have to Pick Your Intended Major in High School?

 Again, requirements vary from institution to institution.
 However, it is typical for students to have until the end of their sophomore year in college to officially declare a major.
 After this point, it is usually still possible to change majors, but doing so will become increasingly tricky.
 Unless you choose to switch into a closely related field, changing majors in the third or fourth year of a bachelor’s program creates challenges due to the different course requirements across majors.
 That’s one reason that we recommend planning ahead starting in high school.

-How to Choose What You Want to Study
+How Do I Choose What I Want to Study?

 There are many factors that can inform how you choose your field of study.
 The most important one, though, is identifying the subject(s) you are passionate about.
 For high school students, it’s tough to know what it’s really like to be a Pre-Med student at a research university, or to picture how your career might look after graduating with a degree in political science.
 That’s where Pathfinders comes in.
 Polygence’s Pathfinders program is specifically designed to help students find what they love.
 You’ll match with three mentors in up to three different fields of your choosing.
 In addition to learning about colleges and majors, you’ll get personalized career advice from experts in each area.